There are no active ads.

 Along the way we shall have breaks for music videos and montages, enjoy those.
 They may be from a different project, we’re not sure, but they’re in here.

-Where I realized Footloose was really just disconnected music videos was in the infamous warehouse dance scene.
-As Ren dances through the warehouse, taking off his sweatshirt and doing impromptu gymnastics, his memories flashback over everything that has gone wrong since he has moved to Bomont.
-Every slight, no matter the size is revisited showing you his anger and making sure the audience understands why he’s angry.
+Where I realized Footloose was just disconnected music videos was in the infamous warehouse dance scene.
+As Ren dances through the warehouse, taking off his sweatshirt and doing impromptu gymnastics, his memories flash back over everything that has gone wrong since he moved to Bomont.
+Every slight, no matter the size, is revisited, showing you his anger and making sure the audience understands why he’s angry.

 This was a film I really expected to have fun watching, and instead, I walked away wondering what 12-year-old me saw in it.